Iteration burndown chart: Tips for effective use

 Gives equal weight to all the tasks

-A burndown chart doesn’t differentiate between an easy and difficult task.
+A burndown chart doesn't differentiate between an easy and difficult task.
 It considers all of them equal, regardless of their size, complexity, or effort required to complete it.
 Hence, leading to ineffective outlines of project progress.
 This further potentially masks critical issues and hinders project management efforts.
+Using burndown charts as a performance scorecard can lead to negative behaviors, such as inflating estimates or rushing work.
+Burndown charts should not be used as performance scorecards for individual developers, as this can lead to gaming the system and misrepresenting progress.

 Unable to give complete information on sprint predictability

-The burndown chart primarily focuses on tracking remaining work throughout a sprint, but it doesn’t directly indicate the predictability of completing that work within the sprint timeframe.
+The burndown chart primarily focuses on tracking remaining work throughout a sprint, but it doesn't directly indicate the predictability of completing that work within the sprint timeframe.
 It lacks insight into factors like team velocity fluctuations or scope changes, which are crucial for assessing sprint predictability accurately.
+Burndown charts are not suitable for projects with fluid requirements, as they do not handle scope changes well.

 How does Typo leverage the sprint predictability?